Dominic L. Cortese: Assembly career

 In addition to chairing his own committees, Cortese at one point in his legislative career was asked by the Speaker to serve on several additional committees among which were, Government Organization, Subcommittee On Veterans Affairs, Revenue and Taxation, Joint Legislative Audit Committee, Public Employees Retirement, Seismic Safety Committee, Transportation, Agriculture, Housing, Rural Caucus and the Little Hoover Commission.
 He also chaired a Select Committee on Neighborhood Violence, a Select Committee on Childcare, and a Committee on Wine Production and Economy under which he held numerous hearings in various states and established the groundbreaking rule for reciprocal shipping.
-The work of that committee was recognized nationally by the National Conference of State Legislatures, and Cortese was asked to chair a counterpart committee on the national level.
+The NAPA Democratic Caucus named him their 1989 Legislator of the Year.
+The work of the committee was recognized nationally by the National Conference of State Legislatures, and Cortese was asked to chair a counterpart committee on the national level.
 That committee brought legislators to Sacramento from all over the country and eventually held hearings across the entire country.
 In March 1993 the wine industry ask him to represent the United States at the international Vinelink General Assembly in Paris where he and his wife were also guest of Moet Hennessy in Champagne.
 For a number of years, a traditional, very popular, bi-partisan, open membership, Italian Caucus was chaired by Cortese and Senate Pro Tem David Roberti.
 It was often attended by the Counsel General of Italy.
-Legislation he carried for the Seismic Safety Commission included a long overdue update of the Uniform Building Code.
+Landmark legislation, AB202, sponsored by the Seismic Safety Commission included a long overdue update of the Uniform Building Code establishing the Uniform Code for Building Conservation (UCBC).
+Standards for addressing unreinforced masonry buildings were now required at the local government building permit issuance stage.
 An additional measure requiring a basic plumber's tape secured around water heaters has prevented what in the past lead to catastrophic earthquake gas and fire damage.
 Cortese carried a resolution creating the California Italian American Task Force, the membership of which was appointed by Governor Pete Wilson and included outstanding members of the Italian American community throughout the state.
 Inquiries were received from all over the country.
+The National Italian American Foundation named him in their 1987 Salute to Italian Americans in Government.